kstenerud/concise-encoding/cbe-specification.md

      65 70 65 61 74 20 74 68 69 73 20 76 61 6c 75 65 7b]
     = the map {some_value = "repeat this value"}, tagged with integer 1

-#### Tag Value
+#### Tag Name

-A tag value is a unique (to the document) identifier for marked objects.
-A tag value can be either a positive integer or an [unquoted string](https://github.com/kstenerud/concise-text-encoding/blob/master/cte-specification.md#unquoted-string):
+A tag name is a unique (to the document) identifier for marked objects.
+A tag name can be either a positive integer or an [unquoted string](https://github.com/kstenerud/concise-text-encoding/blob/master/cte-specification.md#unquoted-string):

  * The string does not begin with a character from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, and underscore (`_`).
  * The string does not contain characters from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, numerals 0-9, underscore (`_`), dash (`-`), plus (`+`), period (`.`), colon (`:`), and slash (`/`).